Icinga/icinga-kubernetes/doc/02-Installation.md

 ## Setting up the Database

-A MySQL (≥5.5) or MariaDB (≥10.1) database is required to run Icinga Kubernetes.
+A MySQL (≥5.5) or MariaDB (≥10.1) database is required to run Icinga for Kubernetes.
 Please follow the steps listed for your target database, which guide you through setting up the database and user, and importing the schema.